 After Stroke Live In Care

-Other tasks like constant fatigue, concentration, memory loss, speech or even emotional effects such as depression, anxiety, personality changes, and difficulty communicating all take patience and continuous encouragement to reassure and rehabilitate the individual.
+The impact of strokes can damage various physical functions, including mobility, swallowing, continence, and vision.
+Additionally, tasks like concentration, memory loss, speech, and emotional effects such as depression, anxiety, personality changes, and difficulty communicating can cause constant fatigue and require patience and continuous encouragement to reassure and rehabilitate the individual.

 Rehabilitation Care At Home